Volunteering at Action in Mind

 There are a number of steps that all interested parties are invited to take when they make an enquiry about volunteering with us.
 These include:

-- Informal Meeting –people expressing an interested in befriending or becoming a volunteer within the Hub Centre are invited to attend a Volunteering with AiM information evening.
+- Informal Meeting –people expressing an interest in Befriending or becoming a volunteer within the Hub Centre are invited to attend a Volunteering with AiM information evening.
 These informal events help people learn more about our charity and the volunteering roles they can get involved in.
 It’s also an opportunity to meet others also interested in volunteering and our volunteer management team.

 - Volunteer Application Pack – following attendance at their informal meeting, interested volunteers are asked to complete and submit a full application prior to their formal interview.